Emergency tax on pension withdrawals — how to reclaim it.

 The pension lump sum tax calculator estimates both the emergency tax deduction and the correct tax position for any withdrawal amount.

 HMRC provides three different forms for reclaiming overtaxed pension payments.
-Which one to use depends on how the pension was accessed.
+Which one to use depends on how the pension was accessed and what other taxable income the individual receives.
+Submitting the wrong form will get the claim rejected or delayed, so the distinctions matter.

-P55 — Flexible payment, pension not fully withdrawn.
+P55 — Partial withdrawal, pot NOT fully exhausted.
 This is the most common form.
 It applies when a taxable flexible payment has been received (drawdown withdrawal or UFPLS) and the pension pot has not been fully encashed.
 The individual intends to take further payments in the future or leave the remainder invested.

-P53Z — Pension fully withdrawn, no other PAYE income.
-This applies when the entire pension has been taken as a lump sum and the individual doesn't receive any other PAYE income (employment income or other pension income).
-If there is other PAYE income, HMRC adjusts the tax code on that income instead.
+P50Z — Pot FULLY withdrawn, no other taxable income.
+This applies when the entire pension has been taken as a lump sum AND the individual has no other taxable PAYE income (typically: stopped work, no other pension in payment, no State Pension yet, no employment).

 All three forms are available on gov.uk and can be submitted online or by post.
 The process requires: